Jason2Brownlee/FastGeneticAlgorithm/README.md

 * Do not re-evaluate if child is a copy of parent and not mutated.
 * Reuse arrays used for vectorized random number generation.

+Do you have more ideas?
+Do you see a bug?
+Let's chat!

+Email me: Jason.Brownlee05@gmail.com